Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Tons of Bonus Resources

-The last pro in favor Rosetta Stone is all the extra resources they provide.
-With Pimsleur, there’s really not much beyond the core audio lessons and exercises you complete thereafter.
+The last pro in favor Rosetta Stone Sapphire is all the extra resources they provide.
+Pimsleur doesn’t offer much beyond the core audio lessons and exercises you complete thereafter.

 The Rosetta Stone subscription, on the other hand, comes with a ton of resources beyond the core lessons and drills.
 Among these tools, you get access to on-demand videos, so you can dive deeper into concepts and become more familiar with local culture.